-When traveling with allergies, research your potential destination’s summer mold and pollen counts before you book.
-If pollen swamps or mold spores overrun an area in the summer, it may be better to save that trip for another season.
+If you’re planning to travel with allergies, research your potential destination’s summer mold and pollen counts before you book.
+If pollen or mold spores overrun an area in the summer, it may be better to save that trip for another season.

 For example, if you’ve had the urge to explore more southern states, summer may not be the best time to visit.
-Warmer temperatures and humid climates in states like Alabama, Tennessee, Kentucky and Georgia extend trees’ and plants’ pollination seasons, making these locales summertime allergy hotspots.
+Warmer temperatures and humid climates in states like Alabama, Tennessee, Kentucky and Georgia extend trees’ and plants’ pollination seasons.
+And that makes these locales summertime allergy hotspots.

-Some allergy-friendly locations for summer travel can include the mountains.
-The cooler, drier air in the higher altitudes of mountainous regions — such as the Rocky Mountains, the Appalachians or Sierra Nevada — helps keep pollen counts down.
+Some allergy-friendly summer travel locations can include the mountains.
+The cooler, drier air in the higher altitudes of mountainous regions — such as the Rocky Mountains, the Appalachians or the Sierra Nevada — helps keep pollen counts down.

 Use Air Conditioning

 If you’re traveling with allergies and headed somewhere warm, use air conditioning to beat the heat.
 Rolling down or opening windows will only increase your chances of pollen exposure.

 In the car, run the air conditioner for 10 minutes before you leave, and make sure the vents work properly before driving.
 At your hotel or lodgings, keep the windows closed and the air conditioner on to reduce indoor pollen exposure.

 Depending on where you’re planning to travel with allergies, you might not have easy access to a pharmacy or doctor.
 In that case, stock up on and have a large on-hand supply of your allergy medicine — including saline spray.
 Have it available for the duration of your trip.

 If you’re taking an airplane, the pressurized cabin air can irritate your sinuses.
 Pack items like antihistamines, inhalers and saline spray in your carry-on bag.
 That way, you’ll have them exactly when you need them midflight.